 If you don’t want to serve it with vegetables, why not serve it with a slice of homemade crusty bread to mop up the sauce?

-Creamy paprika pork freezes well.
-Just allow to cool and then ladle into a rigid plastic container and store in the freezer for up to 3 months.
+To freeze this paprika pork goulash, allow it to cool and then pack it into suitable freezer containers.
+The dish can be frozen for up to 3 months.

-To use, allow it to defrost in the fridge, or defrost it in the microwave.
-Then transfer to a saucepan or large frying pan and reheat on the stove until piping hot.
+To use, allow it to defrost in the refrigerator and then reheat in a saucepan on the stove until piping hot.

 Creamy paprika pork goulash